 GFPS board meets Aug.
 19, officials now recommending to start school with masks

 The Great Falls Public Schools board is holding a special meeting Aug.
-19 at 5:30 p.m.
+19 at 5:30 p.m. at the district office.

 The agenda includes discussion and a vote on several policies for school year that begins Aug.
 25, including one regarding masks.